A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

-Step 3.
-Generate each side in the bottom border of each frontier block.
-Note: Each side costs $O(1)$ time according to the definition of bottom border, and there are $O(n)$ sides.
+Next, we show that $\sigma P$ can be computed in $O(n)$ time.
+We compute $\sigma P$ in three steps; each costs $O(n)$ time.
+(Step 1) Compute the frontier-pair-list by Algorithm~\ref{alg:FPL-def}.
+(Step 2) Compute $Z_1,\ldots,Z_m$.
+This cost $O(n+m)=O(n)$ time by Lemma~\ref{lemma:Z-compute}~part~3 since they lie in clockwise order.
+(Step 3) Construct each side in the bottom border of each frontier block.
+Each side can be constructed in $O(1)$ time according to the definition of bottom borders.

-To compute the intersections between $\sigma P$ and $\partial P$, we can enumerate each side of $\sigma P$ and compute its intersection with $\partial P$.
+To compute $\sigma P\cap \partial P$, we can try each side of $\sigma P$ and compute its intersection with $\partial P$.
 According to the common computational geometric result, by $O(n)$ time preprocessing, the intersection between a segment and the boundary of a fixed convex polygon $P$ can be computed in $O(\log n)$ time.
 Thus, this takes $O(n\log n)$ time.